 You Will Probably Need Permits

-In most cases you will get permits when renovating your apartment in NYC unless you are doing very minor cosmetic work or repairs.
-If you are building walls, removing walls, moving plumbing fixtures, or doing electrical work you will need a permit.
+In most cases, you will need to get permits when renovating your apartment in NYC.
+The only exception is when you are doing very minor cosmetic work or repairs.
+If you are building walls, removing walls, moving plumbing fixtures, or doing electrical work, you will need a permit.
 In NYC you will typically obtain an Alteration Type 2 or Alt 2 permit for your renovation as well as plumbing, electrical, and maybe even a mechanical permit if you are doing HVAC work.

-In order to obtain an Alteration Type 2 permit you will need an architect to file the architectural drawings with the DOB.
+In order to obtain an Alteration Type 2 permit, you will need an architect to file the architectural drawings with the DOB.
 This can be a bit of a process and will take time.
-I advise a bit of patience during this time but it can be frustrating, every job is different and the time frames can vary.
+I advise a bit of patience during this time but it can be frustrating.
+Every job is different and the time frames vary.

 Test For Asbestos in Buildings Built Before April 1st 1987

-If your building was built before April 1st 1987 you will need to test for asbestos and obtain an asbestos report filing with DEP and provide this to DOB.
-Let me go ahead and take this opportunity to answer the most common questions I get when I tell people this.
+If your building was built before April 1st, 1987, you will need to test for asbestos and obtain an asbestos report filing with DEP to provide to the DOB.
+Let me take this opportunity to answer the most common questions I get when I tell people this:

 - Yes, you need this even if it is minor work.
 The DOB will require it.

 - No, it does not matter that your apartment was previously renovated.